nwilson512/nwilson512.github.io/sample-works/create-a-statamic-web-server-on-google-cloud-platform/add-github-access-to-your-vm.md

     ssh user@yourVMip
     ```

 2. Generate a private key on your server.
-This command will place a new key pair in the default location:
+This command places a new key pair in the default location:

     ```
     ssh-keygen -t rsa